 I’ve learned that it’s best at the start of any new client relationship to discuss my availability and preferred communication channels, as well as my personal working style.
 This helps to ensure everyone is on the same page right from the start.
 Every client has unique needs, and I’m of course willing to be flexible in some areas – but in general, boundaries should be established for the purpose of sticking to them.

 For instance, I generally don’t check email or work on weekends unless I have a pressing deadline or otherwise feel inspired to work.
 If something urgent comes up, my clients can reach me on the phone or text, but there’s usually nothing that can’t wait until Monday.

 By setting this boundary for myself, it establishes clear expectations with my clients who are more inclined to take pause and assess the true urgency of a weekend request.
-It also means I’m more likely to have uninterrupted family time over the weekend, which is invaluable to me.
+It also means I’m more likely to have uninterrupted family time over the weekend, which is priceless to me.